Moderate Depression Symptoms

 - Atypical Depression

 If depression is left untreated, it can seriously impact your daily life and prevent you from functioning normally.
+Your family dynamic and love life can be affected.
 You may not even experience all of the signs of depression and may not realize that you have depression.
 Even though, sadness and hopelessness are closely associated with signs of depression, there are a lot of other symptoms that are less apparent and not obviously recognizable.
 Before we dive further in to these 10 signs of moderate depression, let’s take a look at what depression is and how it differs from normal bouts of sadness.